Fuzzball Documentation

 Information about your GCP environment

 Many of the commands that you will run to set up your GCP project and deploy Fuzzball require information about your environment.
-The following commands will populate environment variables that you need to proceed.
+The following commands will help you populate environment variables that you need to proceed.

 $ SA="${PROJECT_NUMBER}-compute@developer.gserviceaccount.com"